NippunSharma/mljs_linalg/README.md

-webml-linalg is a linear algebra library for the browser based on [armadillo](https://gitlab.com/conradsnicta/armadillo-code).
+@ml.js/linalg is a linear algebra library for the browser based on [armadillo](https://gitlab.com/conradsnicta/armadillo-code).

-webml-linalg uses Web Assembly to run armadillo code (in C++) in the browser.
+@ml.js/linalg uses Web Assembly to run armadillo code (in C++) in the browser.

 ### Steps to install.
 This library can be installed directly via npm: